cryptocopycats/awesome-mooncatrescue-bubble/README.md

 ## Datasets

-### mooncats.csv  -  25 440 MoonCats by ID with Design and Colors in RGB and HSL (Hue, Sat, Lum)
+### mooncats.csv  -  25 440 MoonCats by ID with Pattern, Pose, Facing, Face, Fur and Colors in RGB and HSL (Hue, Sat, Lum)

 Mooncats dataset in comma-separated values (CSV) format in blocks of a thousand cats each